-A 17-inch, colour LCD screen mounted on the front of the control cabinet provides an advanced user interface (AUI) for the transmitter.
-The AUI can be controlled by touch screen and is also available as a flash graphic on any web-interfaced PC or handheld device via the internal NX web server.
+A 17-inch, colour LCD screen along with the Single Board Computer mounted on the front of the control cabinet provides an advanced user interface (AUI) for the transmitter.
+The AUI can be controlled by touch screen and is also available via the Ethernet connection on the SBC, through a web browser on any web-interfaced PC or handheld device.
 See "Using the AUI" on page 2-2 for detailed information on AUI functionality.
+The SBC also accepts customer USB connections for audio playlist functionality.